Keep the kids entertained: 10 Top things to do with kids in Wellington.

 Captial E is all about inspiring the next generation of creatives, explorers, scientists and do-ers.

-Trust us, your toddler will be exhausted after spending some time here.
+Trust us, your toddler will be exhausted after spending some time here, this is why it is on our list of top things to do with kids in Wellington.

 Entry is free, but a koha (donation) is appreciated.